samy-bouchentouf/LKB/README.md

 Incidents
 ```

-counts based on the contents of the `documents/` folders.

-For diagrams, only generated diagram files are counted, avoiding duplicate counts caused by internal JSON representations.
+For diagrams, only user-visible PNG files are counted.

 ## Quick Question

-Questions asked from the Home page are automatically forwarded to the Chat page.
+Questions entered from the Home page automatically redirect users to the Chat page.

 ```text
 Home